 Best Autologous Adult Stem Cells (MSCs)

-Most who argue the benefit of one MSC derived-harvest location over the other are confused and are overlooking other important factors in the human body which impact stem cell effectiveness.
+Most who argue the benefit of one MSC-derived-harvest location over the other are confused and are overlooking other important factors in the human body that impact stem cell effectiveness.
 These include, but are not limited to: how cells are concentrated in different tissues, calculating cell ratios correctly for different sources of MSCs, and the biochemical cascading effects of MSCs once reintroduced into the body.

 Allogenic Adult Stem Cells (MSCs)

 NOTE: Over the past two decades there has been some controversy surrounding embryonic stem cells.
-Embryonic stem cells were being harvested from embryos, which violated the religious beliefs and the sanctity of life for many.
-We don’t support this area of research or based on moral and ethical grounds.
-All allogenic (donated) stem cells we investigate and use in our practice are donated from cord blood and placenta tissue of mothers from full term C-section births.
+Embryonic stem cells were being harvested from embryos, which violated religious beliefs and the sanctity of life for many.
+We don’t support this area of research or are based on moral and ethical grounds.
+All allogeneic (donated) stem cells we investigate and use in our practice are donated from cord blood and placenta tissue of mothers from full-term C-section births.
 These tissues would otherwise be discarded.

 See Vatican Adult Stem Cell Summit <Click here>

 One of the key reasons for using allogeneic adult stem cells is based on the theory of “More is Better.”
 The more is better believers argue that increasing the amount of good quality healthy stem cells provides the best chance of efficacy in any given treatment.
 This is true to a degree, however, in life and in business there is the law known as diminishing returns.
 No one can say with certainty exactly what quantity (or threshold) that must be met for efficacy, and when is too much a possible detriment to outcomes.